sonlab-metu/SONLab-FRET-Tool/installers/README.md

 2. Ensure you have the latest drivers installed
 3. Try the CPU-only version if GPU acceleration is not required

+## Download the GUI Installer

+The latest GUI installer can be downloaded from our [releases page](https://github.com/sonlab-metu/SONLab-FRET-Tool/releases).
+Look for the `.exe` file in the "Assets" section of the latest release.

 ## Support

-For additional assistance, please contact the SONLab support team.
+For additional assistance, please contact the SONLab support team or open an issue on our [GitHub repository](https://github.com/sonlab-metu/SONLab-FRET-Tool/issues).

 ## License
 This software is licensed under the terms of the MIT License.
 See the [LICENSE](../LICENSE) file for details.